alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

 # Dots vs. Brackets

-Dots are a bit prettier than square brackets, but less versatile:
+Dots are prettier than square brackets, but less versatile:

     @@@ js
     > capitals = {}